-After my car accident last year I did some serious rethinking about my small goals in life.
+After my car accident in 2019, I did some serious rethinking about my small goals in life.
 Small because I’m just talking about the little things that keep you going and happy in between.
-Not the big decisions about what to do, where and who you want to spend your life with.
+Not the big decisions about what to do, where, and who you want to spend your life with.
 I concluded that less is more and that I value experiences over stuff I buy to put in my flat.
 And that’s why I started to get more into traveling (another reason might have been my non-existent travel budget as a student before :)

 Thanks for all your great suggestions in the comment section of my last post.
 I decided to spend a few days in the little onsen town Shuzenji before flying back home to Germany (and a quick stop in